DL-SCA/Deep-Learning-Based-Side-Channel-Attack-on-MT-TMVP/README.md

 This repository contains the artifact for the paper:

-> **Deep Learning-Based Side-Channel Attack on Modular Tiled Toeplitz Matrix-Vector Product for Post-Quantum Cryptography**
+> **Beyond the Blind Spot: Deep Learning-Based Side-Channel Attack on MT-TMVP in Post-Quantum Cryptography**
 >
 > Submitted to CHES 2026 (anonymous review).